open-contracting-extensions/ocds_tariffs_extension/README.md

 The tariff extension allows a structured list of these charges to be set out.

-You can also find entries in the standard [documentType codelist](https://standard.open-contracting.org/latest/en/schema/codelists/#document-type) for:
+You can also find entries related to tariffs in the standard [documentType codelist](https://standard.open-contracting.org/latest/en/schema/codelists/#document-type).

-* tariffs
-* tariffMethod
-* tariffReview
-* tariffIllustration

 ## Tariff modelling